synapse-wireless/snappy-atmega/README.md

 ### For use with SNAPbuild

-The easiest way to install `pyduinoincludes` for use with SNAPbuild is using [pip](https://pip.pypa.io/en/latest/installing.html):
+The easiest way to install `snappyatmega` for use with SNAPbuild is using [pip](https://pip.pypa.io/en/latest/installing.html):

     pip install git+https://github.com/synapse-wireless/snappy-atmega.git@master